esluyter/ESTimeline/README.md

   - double-click on a clip now and you will see all the new parameters you can control.

 ### Envelopes for Synth parameters:
-- right click a Synth clip, "clip actions > synth actions > add env for synth argument"
+- right click a Synth clip, "Clip actions > Synth actions > Add Env for Synth argument"

 <img src="img/tutorial/6.png" />